 The only positive I can gleam from this is that we will have no pressure to get our 4-piece bonus completed in a timely fashion, which makes gearing a little simpler.
 Personally, I’ll only be concerned with getting two decent T21 pieces, at least until I’m well into Mythic.
 I think my T19 2-piece is going to see a little more action in Antorus, and T20 for even longer than that.

 Because we won’t be getting any substantial power increases from our tier bonuses, I wouldn’t be shocked to see some small buffs to Beast Mastery in the opening weeks of Antorus (maybe in the 5% range) to help us keep up.

 I’ve figured out what’s up with the set bonuses being so incredibly bad now.
 They’re trying to get us used to the fact that they’ll be gone in BfA.
 Can’t miss set bonuses if you haven’t been using them! 🤔

 Hunter T21 2-piece Bonus – Kill Command damage increased by 10%.

 This bonus provides a small bonus to single target damage (approximately 3%) but it’s worth going for because of the easy investment in only 2 pieces.

-- On a short fight this provides zero effective benefit since you’ll never reduce the cooldown enough to get an extra Aspect of the Wild cast, but over the course of an entire Mythic dungeon you will get more opportunities to use Aspect of the Wild on trash packs.
+On a short dungeon fight this provides zero effective benefit since you’ll never reduce the cooldown enough to get an extra Aspect of the Wild cast, but over the course of an entire Mythic dungeon or a long boss fight you will get more opportunities to use Aspect of the Wild.

 Set Bonus FAQ